-In practice, The United Kingdom issued rulings within the scope of the transparency framework as follows:
+In practice, the United Kingdom issued rulings within the scope of the transparency framework as follows:

 Type of ruling Number of rulings

 Past rulings 599

 Future rulings in the period 1 April 2016 - 31 December 2016 71

 Future rulings in the calendar year 2017 16

 Future rulings in the calendar year 2018 20

 Future rulings in the calendar year 2019 14

 Future rulings in the calendar year 2020 13

+Future rulings in the calendar year 2021 13

-Future rulings in the year in review 13
+Future rulings in the year in review 12

-Peer input was received from three jurisdictions in respect of the exchanges of information on rulings received from The United Kingdom.
+Peer input was received from two jurisdictions in respect of the exchanges of information on rulings received from the United Kingdom.
 The input was positive, noting that information was complete, in a correct format and received in a timely manner.